Earnings-related pension recipients in Finland 2018

 Timeliness and promptness of published data

-Earnings-related pensioners in Finland is published once a year during the first half of the year following the statistical year.
+The more restricted statistics Earnings-related Pension Recipients in Finland is released once a month.
+The more comprehensive statistics Pensioners in Finland is released once a year during the first half of the year following the statistical year.
 The date of publication of the statistics is presented in the Release Calendar on the website of the Finnish Centre for Pensions at www.etk.fi/statistics, section ‘Release Calendar’.
-The data in the statistics is final.

 Coherence and comparability of data